TokenBrice/blog/content/posts/2021/pegged-assets.md

 Finally, whether you are convinced by Reflexer or not, I strongly encourage you to dig into this system, just as I regularly invite you to explore the workings of Aave, Curve or Unslashed.
 All four are very relevant and innovative systems: understanding them in depth will allow you to internalize many essential things  to understand decentralized finance in general.

-*🙏 Huge thanks to Louis, Charles, Th., HarveyDentist & FrenchTony for proofreading the French version of this article and translating it integrally into English*
+*🙏 Huge thanks to HHK, Charles, Th., HarveyDentist & FrenchTony for proofreading the French version of this article and translating it integrally into English*